sophieM03/git-workshop/README.md

 1. Fork `zengularity/git-workshop` from the GitHub interface.

+2. In options settings, uncheck `merge commits` and `rebase merging`, keep only `squash commit` checked.

-2. Protect the master branch in the GitHub setting of your fork:
+3. In branches settings, protect the master branch in the GitHub setting of your fork:

 - from being forced-pushed,
 - from being deleted,
 - require 1 review before merging a branch into master.

-3. In the settings, add the person sitting at your left as a collaborator.
+4. In the collaborators settings, add the person sitting at your left.
 He will review your pull requests.

-4. Clone the workshop repository with:
+5. Clone the workshop repository with:

 ```bash
 git clone